The Wilson Run

 The Wilson Run, or Ten Mile, is always run at the latter end of Lent Term and is a major part of the School's history and tradition.
 It has been raced over almost the same route since its beginnings in 1881 and has only been cancelled on four occasions in its illustrious history.

 Record times have been set very rarely, testament to the nature of the challenge.
-The current record, held by John Campbell, stands at 1:08:02 and was set in 2016.
+The current course record, held by F Sproul, stands at 1:07:05 and was set in 2022.
+The girls’ course record was set by two-time winner M Hyder in 2011, in a time of 1:24:07.

 Entry, which is optional, is restricted to those boys and girls in the Sixth Form or any pupil who has reached the age of 16 on September 1st of the preceding year.